 Are you looking to tighten up your marketing strategy?
 There’s always room for improvement and optimization in the world of marketing, and to stagnate is to fail.

 Taking time to review the basics of inbound vs. outbound marketing is a great way to shore up your campaigns, and will see you well on the road to more clients and customers.
-Keep reading to learn more about the differences between traditional outbound marketing, as well as which one is best for your business.
+Keep reading to learn more about the differences between traditional outbound marketing, as well as how the top SEO companies pick which one is best for your business.

 What is outbound marketing?